logscape/DockerApp/README.md

 ## Configure

-You can run the DockerApp on the same host as your Docker host by using a resource selector.
-This query
+Use a resource selection query to specifiy which Forwarder your DockerApp is going to run.
+The Logscape Forwarder must be installed on the same host as the Docker daemon.
+This following resource query example will run on any Forwarder

 	bundle.defaults.resourceSelection=hostName containsAny DockerHost

-will select all Forwarders which have the DockerHost substring in them and execute the DockerApp.
+containing the DockerHost substring in them and execute the DockerApp.

 ## Home